SoarGroup/SoarGroup.github.io/docs/soar_manual/04_ProceduralKnowledgeLearning.md

 **Printing Rules**

-To print all chunks learned:
+- To print all chunks learned:
 `print --chunks` or `print -c`

-To print all justifications learned (and still matching):
+- To print all justifications learned (and still matching):
 `print --justifications` or `print -j`

-To print a rule or justification:
+- To print a rule or justification:
 `print <rule-name>`

 For more information on print, see section 9.3.1 on page 217.

 **Trace Messages**

-To print when new rules are learned (just the name):
+- To print when new rules are learned (just the name):
 `trace --learning 1` or `trace -l 1`

-To print when new rules are learned (the full rule):
+- To print when new rules are learned (the full rule):
 `trace --learning 2` or `trace -l 2`

-To print a trace of the conditions as they are collected during backtracing:
+- To print a trace of the conditions as they are collected during backtracing:
 `trace --backtracing` or `trace -b`

-To print warnings about chunking issues detected while learning:
+- To print warnings about chunking issues detected while learning:
 `trace --chunk-warnings` or `trace -C`

-To print when learned chunks match and fire:
+- To print when learned chunks match and fire:
 `trace --backtracing` or `trace -b`

 For more information on trace, see section 9.6.1 on page 259.